lerpon/hello-world/README.md

 # hello-world
 Repository for project Hello World

 HELLO WORLD!
-This I am your robot helper.
+I am your robot helper.
 Is there anything you want?
 All you need to do is just ask. bleep... bleep... bloop... bloop...
 49204C6F766520596F75